moritzzzzz/DeepRL_Banana/README.md

 DRL Agent to collect Bananas in Unity environment

-# Project: Navigation in a banana world
+# Project: Navigation in a Banana World

 ### Intro